Workspace Remote

 When to Configure

-Section titled “When to Configure”You only need repository settings if you want to:
+Section titled “When to Configure”You only need remote settings if you want to:

 - Sync across multiple devices

-- Collaborate with others on the same project
+- Collaborate with others on the same workspace

 - Open pull requests from timelines